-In 1986 the Graduate School of Architecture, Planning, and Preservation, through a grant from the University and the IBM Corporation, opened a computer graphics laboratory in Schermerhorn Hall.
-The facility contains ten IBM/PC-ATs with plotters and graphics software to develop projects in computer-assisted design and thematic maps.
+In 1986 the Graduate School of Architecture, Planning, and Preservation, through a grant from the University and the IBM Corporation, opened computer laboratories in Avery and Schermerhorn halls.
+The facilities contain ten IBM/PC-ATs with plotters and graphics software to develop projects in computer-assisted design and thematic maps.